 Barbara: My advice would be first and foremost that it is never too late to transition.
 However, each person’s journey is unique, and they have to move at their own pace and do what is workable for them at that point in their lives.
 It would not have been feasible for me to transition before I did.
 I would also strongly advise finding a qualified gender counselor.
 That was so very important in my own journey and my decision to start HRT and to ultimately transition.
 Finally, doing research, reading about gender issues and those who have successfully transitioned, and finding support, whether online or in person, are also very important.

-Monika: My pen-friend Gina Grahame wrote to me once that we should not limit our potential because of how we were born or by what we see other transgender people doing.
-Our dreams should not end on an operating table; that’s where they begin.
-Do you agree with this?
+Monika: My pen-friend Gina Grahame once told me that we shouldn’t limit our potential based on how we were born or by comparing ourselves to what other transgender people do.
+She said our dreams don’t end on an operating table, they actually begin there.
+Do you feel the same way?

 Barbara: I do agree that we should not let who we are limit us in any way or allow others to put us in a box based on our identity.
 I also realize that, at least in my case, that is easier said than done.
 This is something that I think about almost every day.
 How can I expand my horizons, explore things outside my comfort zone, and obtain wider recognition as a poet and writer.